cryptodev666/cryptodev666/README.md

           },
           "OperationalSystem": "Arch Linux"
      },
-     "FunFactOfTheDay": "A piece of paper can be folded no more then 9 times.", "HowDoISeeMyselfIn5Years": "As a fullstack dev",
+     "FunFactOfTheDay": "1 in 8 Americans has worked at a McDonalds restaurant.", "HowDoISeeMyselfIn5Years": "As a fullstack dev",
-     "IsTodayChristmas?": "No",
+     "IsTodayChristmas?": "Nope",
-     "IsTodayMyBirthday?": "Yes'nt"
+     "IsTodayMyBirthday?": "No"
 }
 ```